grid-line

 Nearly 1.3 billion documents per year are notarized in the US.

-Which shows the space has the potential for significant growth in 2024 and beyond.
+This shows the space has the potential for significant growth in 2025 and beyond.

 Now that signatures are largely virtual, it will be interesting to see how many of these transactions happen via smart contracts on the blockchain.